-Rejuran recovery refers to the period after treatment when the skin heals from the injections, and temporary reactions such as redness, mild swelling, injection marks, and small papules begin to subside.
+Rejuran recovery refers to the period after treatment when the skin settles from the injections and temporary reactions such as redness, mild swelling, injection marks and small papules begin to fade.

-Recovery after Rejuran typically takes a few days.
-Redness, mild swelling, and small papules often subside within 24 to 72 hours.
-Bruising may remain visible a little longer.
-The improvement in skin quality will then develop gradually in the weeks following the treatment.
+Recovery after Rejuran usually takes a few days.
+Redness, mild swelling and small papules often settle within 24 to 72 hours, while bruising may remain visible for longer.

 Time after treatment | What to expect |